HomeBureaucracySawant’s route optimisation leads to cost optimisation

 Food and civil supply principal secretary Bhaskar Sawant’s innovative approach of route optimisation will save ₹17 crore annually

-'s and civil supplies principal Bhaskar Sawant is using technology to the hilt to save expenses incurred in transportation of grains across the state.
+Rajasthan's food and civil supplies Bhaskar Sawant is using technology to the hilt to save expenses incurred in transportation of grains across the state.

 The state incurs ₹175 crore every year for transportation of 2.7 million tonnes food grains from 26 depots to more than 26,000 fair price shops in the state.